Nonparametric Uniform Inference in Binary Classification and Policy Values

 \begin{as}[Surrogate Loss] The surrogate loss function $\phi$ is twice continuously differentiable. \end{as}

-\begin{as}[Surrogate Policy] The surrogate policy function $g_\ast$ is uniformly bounded on compact $\mathcal{X}$ and belongs to a Hölder ball $\Lambda^h(L)$ of smoothness order $h> 1/2$ and radius $L \in (0,\infty)$, \footnote{See \eqref{class:holder} in the appendix for the definition of the Hölder ball $\Lambda^h(L)$ of smoothness order $h$ and radius $L$.} \end{as}
+\begin{as}[Representative Policy] The representative classification policy function $g_\ast$ is uniformly bounded on compact $\mathcal{X}$ and belongs to a Hölder ball $\Lambda^h(L)$ of smoothness order $h> 1/2$ and radius $L \in (0,\infty)$.\footnote{See \eqref{class:holder} in the appendix for the definition of the Hölder ball $\Lambda^h(L)$ of smoothness order $h$ and radius $L$.} \end{as}

-For standardization, we introduce the variance process $\sigma(x)^2=p_{1:k}(x)^{\prime}Q^{-1}\Sigma Q^{-1}p_{1:k}(x)$, where
+For standardization, we introduce the variance process $\sigma^2(x)=p_{1:k}(x)^{\prime}Q^{-1}\Sigma Q^{-1}p_{1:k}(x)$, where

-We may estimate it by the sample counterpart $\widehat{\sigma}(x)^2=p_{1:k}(x)^{\prime}\widehat{Q}^{-1}\widehat{\Sigma}\widehat{Q}^{-1}p_{1:k}(x)$ where
+We may estimate it by the sample counterpart $\widehat{\sigma}^2(x)=p_{1:k}(x)^{\prime}\widehat{Q}^{-1}\widehat{\Sigma}\widehat{Q}^{-1}p_{1:k}(x)$ where

-With the above definitions and notation in place, the following theorem establishes the uniform convergence rate and Gaussian coupling for the surrogate policy function estimator \(\widehat{g}\).
+With the above definitions and notation in place, the following theorem establishes the uniform convergence rate and Gaussian coupling for the representative policy function estimator \(\widehat{g}\).

 \begin{thm} In addition to the conditions for Theorem \ref{thm1} (ii), suppose that Assumptions \ref{as:series}, \ref{as:nuisance}, \ref{as:phi} and \ref{as:holder} hold.
 Then, we have